 Many people, myself included, believe the TA is the most important muscle to focus on, in terms of stabilizing the core.
 However, the end goal is to have all of the abdominal muscles working together efficiently when we need them.

 So how do we do this?

 Luckily, all of the muscles above do play a role in supporting the trunk in the way the transverse abdominis does.
 So, when we begin to train the TA, we are also switching on the rectus abdominis and the obliques.

-And it is this action of “compressing” the abdomen (that squeezing in motion, as if you’re trying to withdraw your belly button away from an ice cube) that really stabilizes the spine and pelvis.
+And it’s this motion of TA activation — “compressing” the abdomen, as if you’re trying to withdraw your belly button in towards your spine) that really stabilizes the spine and pelvis.
 This isn’t to say it isn’t important to also be strong in the other motions (the “crunch” motion, or turning motions).

-But from a rehabilitation perspective, it’s this “compressing” motion that’s really going to play the greatest role in reducing pain, and getting you up and moving again.
+But when you’re just starting out, it’s this “compressing” motion that’s really going to play the greatest role in reducing pain, and getting you up and moving again.

 For me personally:

-In my own recovery, I learned to activate the TA on land (with a physical therapist– it’s very hard to do on your own).
+In my own recovery, I learned to activate the TA on land, in physical therapy.
 Then found it came very naturally to me to activate it while I was in the pool.
 My lower back would actually start to hurt when I had bad posture or was arching my back, and I’d immediately remember “oh!
 Contract the TA!”
 And the pain would be gone.
 For me, it very directly demonstrated the function of the TA.